Site Details:

 The excavations of 1866

-From W. Lukis' original report, there was little investigation of possible occupation prior to this Roman phase, however similarities between this site and others in the region make it reasonable to suggest that this site represents a late Iron Age settlement which came under the ownership of a wealthy legionary soon after the Roman invasion.
-The siting of the main dwelling, firmly to the North of the enclosed area indicates it may have been built alongside an existing enclosure rather than at the same time.
+From W. Lukis' original report, there was little investigation of possible occupation before this Roman phase, however similarities between this site and others in the region make it reasonable to suggest that this site represents a late Iron Age settlement which came under the ownership of a wealthy legionary soon after the Roman invasion.
+The siting of the main dwelling, firmly to the North of the enclosed area, indicates it may have been built alongside an existing enclosure rather than at the same time.

-In his report Lukis examines the earthwork, a small building held within it, and a much larger dwelling area to the north of the enclosure.
+In his report, Lukis examines the earthwork, a small building held within it, and a much larger dwelling area to the north of the enclosure.
 The larger buildings being the main focus of investigations.

 The southwestern 'corner' is actually curved, it looks like a corner due to a later path.